NBTSC Worktrades 2019

 The application will instruct you: “Please explain your family’s financial situation, telling why it would be helpful for you to receive financial assistance. ” Sometimes people say not much more than “money is tight.”
 That doesn’t tell us much – maybe it’s tight because you’d rather spend it on clothes or a cruise.
-“Four of us are living on a teacher’s salary” is a little better, but really not that helpful.
+“Four of us are living on a public teacher’s salary” is a little better, but really not that helpful.
 Specific numbers can be useful if you’re willing to share them, and so can explanatory info such as:

 “We are a single parent household: my brother, my mom, and me.
 My mom works part time so that we can unschool.
 Although my parents have been divorced for a long time, my dad has only recently stopped supporting my “extra” activities financially.
 Sometimes just paying for our regular monthly expenses is challenging, so saving up for extras can be difficult.
 I’m used to doing yardwork for neighbors and working to pay for a lot of my extras and I have a plan for paying for NBTSC, but without the worktrade, it will be extremely difficult for me to save the full tuition.”